 Glass by-product for recycled tiles can come from external sources, or can come from glass end cuts or breakage from fused glass tile production.
 It’s a contentious issue: some companies argue that an external transaction must take place for the crushed glass to take on the name “recycled.”
 The other side consider themselves most of the term “recycled” – as they take responsibility for recycling their own waste, and saving the energy spent to collect and transport the glass pieces to an external holding and/or recycling facility.

-Post-consumer or not, in-factory byproduct or not, environmental responsibility suggests that recovering waste products, and making them into something useful is a good thing.
-But to date the US EPA has no Comprehensive Procurement Guidelines for glass tiles - the only recycled tiles they specify are made of post-consumer rubber or plastic.
+Post-consumer or not, in-factory byproduct or not, environmental responsibility suggests that recovering waste products is a good thing.
+But to date the US EPA has no Comprehensive Procurement Guidelines for glass tiles – the only recycled tiles they specify are made of post-consumer rubber or plastic.